Call us FREE 0808 2394 989

 There are 2 dress codes onboard; Casual and Dressy.
 When the suggested attire is Casual, smart casual attire is appropriate.
 When the suggested attire is Dressy, Holland America Line suggests slacks, skirts, dresses, blouses, collared shirts and jackets.

-Trio of Wine is one per booking, for Ocean View Staterooms & above on cruises of 7 nights & above, for Mainland UK addresses only.
+Case of Six Fine Wines is one per booking, for Ocean View Staterooms & above on cruises of 7 nights & above, for Mainland UK addresses only.

 View ROL Cruise Payment Methods HERE